JosefNemec/Playnite/doc/tutorials/extensions/metadataPlugins.md

 | MetadataSpecProperty | Playnite will assign filed value based on specification identifier.
 Currently only available for [Platforms](https://github.com/JosefNemec/Playnite/blob/devel/source/Playnite/Emulation/Platforms.yaml) and [Regions](https://github.com/JosefNemec/Playnite/blob/devel/source/Playnite/Emulation/Regions.yaml).
 Identifier matches based on an ID or a Name. |

 > [!NOTE]
 > `MetadataIdProperty` should be used **only** when directly referencing existing items from game library.
 Do not add metadata fields into the library manually and then reference those added items via `MetadataIdProperty`.
 In majority of cases only `MetadataNameProperty` or `MetadataSpecProperty` should be used.
-Playnite will automatically add new items to the library when specified items don't exist and will automatically references existing items if specified items already exist, including handling of duplicates and indirect duplicates like "single player" vs "single-player".
+Playnite will automatically add new items to the library when specified items don't exist and will automatically reference existing items if specified items already exist, including handling of duplicates and indirect duplicates like "single player" vs "single-player".

 Example plugin
 ---------------------